 BRITTANY TRAVEL GUIDE

 Surrounded by the sea and bursting with character, Brittany is a truly captivating place to discover.
-Famed for its ruggedly beautiful 700-mile coastline, delicious food and its unique culture, it’s one of the most picturesque regions of France, and whether you choose to wander around walled medieval cities, explore tranquil villages or admire Stone Age sites, you'll never be short of things to do in Brittany.
+Famed for its ruggedly beautiful 700-mile coastline, delicious food and its unique culture, it’s one of the most picturesque regions of France.
+Whether you choose to wander around walled medieval cities, explore tranquil villages or admire Stone Age sites, you'll never be short of things to do in Brittany when you take a ferry to France.

 French beachside retreats